Law reform has been achieved. Corporal punishment is prohibited in all settings, including the home.

 Complete prohibition was achieved in 2010, with the enactment of the Law of 6 May 2010 “On the Prevention of Family Violence”.
 Article 2 of the law amended the Family and Guardianship Code 1964 by inserting a new article 96 which prohibits all corporal punishment in childrearing (unofficial translation): “Persons who exercise parental authority and who provide care of or custody over a minor may not apply corporal punishment.”
 The new law was signed by the President on 18 June 2010 and came into force on 1 August.

 The Penal Code 1997 punishes the causing of grievous bodily harm and bodily injury or impairment to health (arts.
 156 and 157), threats (art.
 190), and mental or physical mistreatment within the family, including of children (art.
 207).
+Amendments to the Penal Code were passed in March 2017 which strengthen children’s protection from violence and abuse.

 Alternative care settings